HuangGahow/Trading-Support-Tools/README.md

 Remainder:

-Use a virtual enviroment will avoid creating too large size of file.// Due to Pyinstaller will package all modules in your py environment, creating a new virtual enviroments without installing unnessesary modules will helps a lot.
+Use a virtual enviroment will avoid creating too large size of file.

+Due to Pyinstaller will package all modules in your py environment, creating a new virtual enviroments without installing unnessesary modules will helps a lot.

 Example:

 #create virtual environment
-conda create -n aotu python=3.6
+conda create -n aotu(name of env) python=3.6

 #activate virtual environment
 conda activate aotu